ath-maze/progintro-hw0-ath-maze/command/README.md

 bandit2: as bandit1 write "cat ./-" to get the new password and after logging out write it in solution.txt
 bandit3: as bandit2 write "cat spaces\ in\ this\ directory" to get new password and after logging out write it in solution.txt
 bandit4: as bandit3 write "ls -la" to see the hidden directory, "cd inhere" to open said directory, "ls -la" to see the hidden file, "cat .hidden" to get the new password and after logging out write it in solution.txt
+bandit5: as bandit4 write "find . type - f | xargs file" to see which files are human-readable (the ones with ASCII text), "cat -- -file07" to get the new password and after logging out write it in solution.txt